open-education-hub/operating-systems/content/chapters/software-stack/lab/content/app-investigate.md

 So, depending on the developers' choice, applications may be:

 * compiled into executables, from compiled languages such as C, C++, Go, Rust, D
-* developed as scripts, from interpreted languages such as Python, Perl, Javascript
+* developed as scripts, from interpreted languages such as Python, Perl, JavaScript

 #### Practice